-More formally, assume that we have for each trip unique finite domain variables representing departure and arrival times, $DepTime_i$ and $ArrTime_i$ , and a vector $Trip_i$ of slots $Trip{ii}$ representing the tracks the trip traverses.
+More formally, assume that we have for each trip unique finite domain variables representing requirements on departure and arrival times, $DepTime_i$ and $ArrTime_i$, a vector $Trip_i$ of slots representing the track traversals of the trip.
 Assume furthermore that this vector is ordered by the path the trip traverses.
-Let the slots be represented as records using "." as a field access operation and use the fields depTime, waitTime, travTime and headway to represent the departure time, the waiting time at the end of the traversal, the traversal time and (local) headway of the slot.
+Let the slots be represented as records using "." as a field access operation and use the fields depTime, waitTime, travTime and headway to represent the departure time, the waiting time at the end of the traversal, the traversal time and headway of the slot respectively.
 The first two contain unique finite domain variables while the second two are fixed durations associated with the slot.
-The following equality between the departure time of the first slot and that of the whole trip must hold:
+The following equality between the departure time of the first slot and that of the whole trip must then hold:

-$Trip{i1}.depTime = DepTime_i$
+$$Trip{i1}.depTime = DepTime{i1}$$

-then for each slot Tripii in the vector but the last the following equality must hold:
+furthermore for each slot Trip{ii} in the vector but the last the following equality must hold: